-The electrical connection of device versions without an integrated overvoltage protection is via plug-in spring-force terminals.
+In the case of devices without integrated overvoltage protection, electrical connection is via plug-in spring-force terminals.
 Rigid conductors or flexible conductors with ferrules can be inserted directly into the terminal without using the lever, and create a contact automatically.

-■ 29 Engineering unit: mm (in)
+■ 29 Dimensions: mm (in)

-To remove the cable from the terminal again:
+To remove cables from the terminal:

-- 1. Using a flat-blade screwdriver ≤ 3 mm, press down on the slot between the two terminal holes - 2.
-Simultaneously pull the cable end out of the terminal.
+- 1. Using a flat-blade screwdriver ≤ 3 mm, press down on the slot between the two terminal holes - 2. while simultaneously pulling the cable end out of the terminal.

-7.2.4 Closing the cover of the connection compartment
+7.2.4 Closing connection compartment cover